Judges vs spies: Pakistan’s jurists accuse intel agency ISI of intimidation

 The letter by the judges came less than a week after the Supreme Court ruled that the removal of former IHC judge Shaukat Aziz Siddiqui in 2018 was illegal.

 In a public speech that year, Siddiqui had accused the then-ISI chief and other military officials of manipulating judicial decisions and interfering in cases.
-The SJC initiated a misconduct proceeding against the judge and recommended his removal from the post.
+Siddiqui’s allegations pertained to corruption cases against Nawaz Sharif, the former prime minister — whose brother Shehbaz Sharif The SJC initiated a misconduct proceeding against the judge and recommended his removal from the post.

 Siddiqui challenged the SJC decision in the Supreme Court, which began hearing the matter only last year.
 In its order last week, the top court said the SJC recommendation was flawed and declared the restoration of his status as a retired judge.